1919 Rock Island Independents season: The "World Championship" game

 Halfback Jim Thorpe, one of the most famous athletes of his era, in the uniform of the Canton Bulldogs.

-This apparent financial disaster did not immediately bring and end to the 1919 season, however, as after the game Independents manager Walter Flanigan boldly announced receipt of a telegram from his counterpart in Canton, Ralph Hay: "No game scheduled for Sunday.
+This apparent financial disaster did not immediately bring an end to the 1919 season, however, as after the game Independents manager Walter Flanigan boldly announced receipt of a telegram from his counterpart in Canton, Ralph Hay: "No game scheduled for Sunday.
 Will come to Rock Island."

 A $5,000 guarantee was necessary, and 5,000 tickets were immediately put up for sale with a $2 face value for this final game of the season, touted as the "championship of the world."

 The ticket sale started strong, with local merchants buying tickets en bloc and individual orders flooding in.
 After just one day, Canton's $5,000 guarantee was already covered, the Argus stated, and "the management anticipates little trouble in getting rid of the other 2,500."

 The newspaper pushed its readers hard: "It isn't every day, every year, or every decade that Middle-Western people get a chance to see a game such as is coming Sunday, a contest between the biggest professional teams in the country for head place of the nation — which is the same thing as championship of the world."

 The dream of an epic finale came to an end on Wednesday, December 3, however, when Canton manager Hay announced that despite Rock Island's agreement to meet the guarantee, the Bulldog team had been disbanded and it would therefore be impossible to meet in Rock Island.
 Rock Island responded to the news with taunting telegrams to Hay and Canton star Jim Thorpe, emphasizing the $5,000 guarantee would represent "the largest your team has ever received before" and that "if you don't accept, Rock Island fans will say you are quitters."

 Hay and Thorpe dodged long distance phone calls made to beg reconsideration.
 Despite a last-second effort to sweeten the pot by upping Canton's guarantee to $7,000, the Canton disbandment was irreversible.
 The game was officially canceled on Thursday, and all ticket-holders were refunded.

 In a rush Rock Island's Walter Flanigan attempted to fill the date with a game against an all-star team from Hammond, Indiana.
 This was cancelled almost immediately when a snow storm hit the area, rendering the field unplayable.
 The season was officially ended.